 Top Travel in Central Saskatchewan

 Named after the wild carrots that grow along the riverbanks, Carrot River will surprise you with its rolling hills, lush summer greenery and charm of its residents.
 Pasquia Regional Park is home to Big Bert, a 5.8-metre ancestor of the modern crocodile that hunted its prey when Saskatchewan was an inland sea.
-Just outside of Nipawin, Tobin Lake has gained notoriety as the premier walleye and northern pike fishing lake in Saskatchewan, and is one of the top walleye lakes in North America.
+Just outside of Nipawin, Tobin Lake has earned a reputation as the premier walleye and northern pike fishing lake in southern and central Saskatchewan, and is one of the top walleye lakes in North America.
 Take a tour of the lake with Aurora Houseboats and relax on the top deck with friends.
 Pack your clubs and visit a few of the golf courses in the area – Evergreen Golf Course, Rolling Pines Golf and Country Resort and Pasquia Regional Park Golf Course.

 A short drive from Yorkton, immerse yourself in boreal forest surrounded by rolling hills and glistening lakes at Duck Mountain Provincial Park.
-Madge Lake has an 18-hole golf course, great beaches, hiking and horseback riding for the outdoor enthusiast.
+Madge Lake has an 18-hole golf course, great beaches, hiking (Trans Canada Trail) and horseback riding for the outdoor enthusiast.
 Good Spirit Lake Provincial Park has a vast array of activities, including golf at the Good Spirit Golf Resort, and an alluring, unique landscape.
-Hike through the beautifully sculpted sand hills along The Great Trail or enjoy the shallow sandy lake with the kids.
+Hike through the beautifully sculpted sand hills along the Trans Canada Trail or enjoy the shallow water and white sand beach with the kids.

 There are hidden gems, and then there’s Manitou Beach.
 The intense mineral concentration of Little Manitou Lake draws people from around the world for the water’s reputed healing properties.
 Manitou Springs Resort & Mineral Spa allows you to try out the waters in a relaxing indoor pool.
 After a soak, put on your dancing shoes and kick up your heels at Danceland, an old-fashioned dance hall with one of the last horsehair-sprung dance floors in North America.